AutoDRIVE-Ecosystem/AutoDRIVE-F1TENTH-Sim-Racing/README.md

 docker rm <CONTAINER NAME>
 ```

 5. Running or caching multiple docker images, containers, volumes, and networks can quickly consume a lot of disk space.
-Hence, it is always a good idea to frequently check docker disk utilization:
+Hence, it is always a good idea to frequently check Docker disk utilization:
 ```bash
 docker system df
 ```